r-c-f/waynergy/README.md

 what the command line option would do.
 Options within sections are referred to in the form `section/property` for the purposes of this document.

+In addition to `config.ini`, there is now support for snippets (with `.ini` extension) under `config.ini.d/`.
+Any duplicate options will overwrite any read previously.

 #### Keymap

 There's also an xkb format keymap to provide, if the default is not sufficient;